minetest-mirrors/hopper/README.md

 - 1.2 - Added simple API so that hoppers can work with other containers
 - 1.3 - Tweaked code to use a single abm and added intllib support
 - 1.4 - Simplified hopper placement function and added some nil checks
+- 1.5 - Updating to newer functions, requires Minetest 0.4.16 and above.

 Lucky Blocks: 2